Skip to content

 Manually Reviewing Backlinks

-In addition to using tools, it’s a good idea to manually review a sample of your backlinks.
+In addition to using tools, it’s a good idea to review a sample of your backlinks manually.
 This can help you develop a more nuanced understanding of the types of links that may be harming your SEO.

 As you review your backlinks, look for the following red flags: